Golaszewski/PRANCE/README.md

 ### Scripts

 Ready-made scripts for running PRANCE and other methods are in PyHamilton_Methods.
-To run one of these, open a CMD shell and enter
+To run one of these, open a CMD shell, navigate to the folder containing the desired script, and run with py.
+For example:
 ```bat
 cd PRANCE\PyHamilton_Methods\210210_PRANCE_w_errorrecovery\reusable-pace
 py robot_method.py